 You may have heard breathless warnings on the perils of a reverse mortgage.
 While these loans can come with risks and drawbacks, they can also serve as a way to provide for you and your spouse in your retirement, or offer a line of cash from an investment you’ve been paying into for decades.
-Learn more about whether a reverse mortgage might be a good solution for you, and speak with a real estate and consumer law attorney before committing to a reverse mortgage.
+Learn more about whether a reverse mortgage might be a good solution for you, and speak with an attorney well versed in unfair mortgage practices before committing to a reverse mortgage.

 How do reverse mortgages work?

 Reverse mortgages, also known as Home Equity Conversion Mortgages (HECMs), are loans which essentially allow you to draw cash from the investment you’ve made in your home.
 Borrowers who are over 62 years old and have either entirely paid off their mortgage or paid off a substantial amount can receive either a lump sum, monthly payments, or open a line of credit against the equity they’ve built up in their home.
 In order to qualify for a reverse mortgage, you must use that home which you’re borrowing equity against as your primary residence throughout the life of the loan.
 As long as the borrower or the borrower’s spouse lives in the home, no payments on the loan become due.
 This is a change from previous versions of such loans, which gained a negative reputation in part for forcing the non-borrowing spouse out of the home or to begin making payments on the loan when the borrowing spouse would pass away or move into an assisted living facility.
 Now, loan payments only become due when both spouses have moved out or passed away.
 Typically, the home is then sold.
 Borrowers will never owe more on the HECM than the value of the home, and could end up pocketing the difference between the amount of the loan and the sale price, if it is higher.